Romain Descharmes: Biography

 Romain Descharmes was born in Nancy, France.
 He began piano studies at the Conservatoire régional du Grand Nancy, where he won, at age 14, a gold medal in the Hugues Leclère's class.
 In 1998, he moved to Paris in the CNR and CNSMDP.

-He continues his studies in an improvement cycle after studying in the CNSMDP where he won four first prizes (piano, chamber music, piano accompaniment and vocal accompaniment).
+He continued his studies in an improvement cycle after studying in the CNSMDP where he won four first prizes (piano, chamber music, piano accompaniment and vocal accompaniment).
 He was studying with Jacques Rouvier, Christian Ivaldi, Bruno Rigutto, Jean Koerner and Anne Grappotte.
 Later, he continued his studies first with Jacques Rouvier and then Bruno Rigutto, during which time he was awarded a scholarship by the Meyer Foundation for cultural and artistic development, and made a recording of works by early twentieth-century composers.
 For this project he received the advice of Pierre Boulez.
 He has also taken masterclasses with Dimitri Bashkirov, İdil Biret, John O'Conor and Oxana Yablonskaya.

 At the same time, Romain Descharmes is an instructor in the CNR of Paris for chamber music, specially with singers.

 Romain Descharmes was awarded First Prize in the Dublin International Piano Competition in 2006, leading him to perform recitals on such prestigious stages as Carnegie Hall in New York, Wigmore Hall in London, National Concert Hall in Dublin, Minato Hall in Yokohama, Tsuda Hall and Hakuju Hall in Tokyo, Salle Cortot and Salle Pleyel in Paris.
 He has been also awarded prizes at other international competitions (Vlado Perlemuter, Shanghai, Hamamatsu, Alessandro Casagrande), and has received the support of the Yamaha and Natexis Banques Populaires foundations.

 In 2004, he became an affiliate of the Charles Cros Academy.